eNMS-automation/eNMS/docs/objects/creation.rst

  * Name: objects are uniquely defined by their name.
  * Source and destination: a link needs a source and a destination to be created.

-.. tip:: In order to visualize the network topology on a map, nodes must have geographical coordinates (longitude and latitude).
+.. tip:: In order to visualize the network topology on a map, devices must have geographical coordinates (longitude and latitude).